 1. Information Card

-In order to do successful visitor assimilation, you’ll need to get their contact information.
+In order to win returning visitors you’ll need to get their contact information.
 You need an information card or connection card or whatever you want to call it.
 For us, our connection card is on every chair and is encouraged to be filled out by everyone as it’s our way for people to get signed up for events, submit prayer requests and more.

-If you want to follow up with visitors, you need to get their contact information.
+If you want to win returning visitors, you need to get their contact information.

 2. Gift and Info Bag